Storyline 360 Accessibility Conformance Report

 Not Applicable

-Storyline 360 does not use real-time broadcasts.
+Storyline 360 does not include real-time audio or video broadcasts.

 1.2.5 Audio Description (Prerecorded) (Level AA)